Bachelor of Science (Occupational Therapy)

 Department of Education and Training National Criminal History Record Check

-Students must complete a minimum of 1000 hours of practice education/fieldwork that is in line with the World Federation of Occupational Therapists (WFOT).
-These practice education/fieldwork opportunities will require students to integrate knowledge, skills and attitudes to practice with a range of people who have different needs, and in differing circumstances.
+Additionally, to comply with the World Federation of Occupational Therapists (WFOT) requirements students must complete a minimum of 1000 hours of professional practice education.
+Professional practice opportunities will require students to integrate knowledge, skills and attitudes to provide a service to a range of people with differing circumstances and needs.
 Students are required to be supervised and assessed by a registered occupational therapist. -

 Students will need to graduate to be eligible to register with the Occupational Therapy Board of Australia .
 Registration with the Occupational Therapy Board of Australia is required to practice in the profession.